mingzhefluorite/mingzhefluorite.github.io/_pages/about.md

 Before my Ph.D. program, I received my M.S. degree from the University of Southern California and B.Eng degree from Zhejiang University, both in Computer Science.

-I am actively looking for postdoc positions in academic institutes and national labs.
-Feel free to reach out to me via email!
+Feel free to reach out to me via email if you are interested in collaboration!